-Unemployment benefits (UB)
+Unemployment benefit (UB)

 Unemployment benefits provide insured people with an adequate replacement for any loss of income they incur.